-My fourth grade teacher didn’t make the effort to understand me.
+My fourth grade teacher didn’t make any effort to understand me.
 I waved my hand indicating that I had the answer and she ignored me.
-While the tests done to determine the track for further education indicated that my sister and I had similar scores, some misguided person suggested that I had cheated.
+We took tests that determined the track for further education (academic or secretarial).
+When Pam and I had similar scores, some misguided person suggested that I had cheated.

 Thankfully Mom, a fourth grade teacher, came to discuss the situation with the administration and both Pam and I ended up on the academic track to attend college.
 Just to be clear, Pam and I were so competitive with each other that the very idea of cheating off each other was never a possibility.
 We graduated sixth and seventh in our graduating class of 129 people.

-The solution to my hypernasal voice was found just before I went off to Thiel College in August 1969.
-I majored in mathematics and played lots of bridge that first year.
+The solution to my hypernasal voice was found just before I went off to Thiel College in August 1969 where I majored in mathematics.

 With my hidden cleft palate fixed with a pharyngeal flap in June 1970, I finally could speak more clearly.
 Over Christmas break that year, I started dating Jim, a man two years older and born on my birthday.
 He was a senior at Case Western University in Cleveland, studying electrical engineering and working summers at a local television station.

 We married in June 1973 and I joined him in Cleveland.
 In January 1974, I started working as a programmer for AT&T in their data center.
 Jim loved working amateur radio contests and spent hours secluded in a small room making quick contacts with people all around the world.